Never Underestimate The Power Of Quality

-It’s almost inevitable that every shopper sniff a candle before buying it which is why you will notice scratch and sniff labels or openings on the jar or lid.
+It’s almost inevitable that every shopper sniffs a candle before buying it, so you will notice scratch and sniff labels or openings on the jar or lid.

-This is also a marketing ploy so the scent of the product hits you as stroll by.
-You know the same way you stop and glance into Bath and Body Works with a lust for a sniff or with disgust.
+You know the same way you stop and glance into Bath and Body Works with a lust for a sniff.

 Photo source: Bob Loblaw Law Blog

-Please smell the perfume you are buying and if you can’t then I’d say leave it for someone else to buy.
+Please smell the perfume you are buying, and if you can’t, leave it for someone else to buy.